 As a personality on The Rock of the Rockies, I was involved with popular bands, introducing some at concerts or somehow connected.

-They included Jimmy Buffett, The Eagles; Neil Diamond; Michael Murphy; Doc Severson with the Denver Symphony; Seals & Crofts; America; and Carol King.
-Then there were the Four Tops; Johnny Rivers; Tina Turner and Dionne Warrick at the Complex, Denver Cow Palace, Red Rocks, and other venues.
-Also included was The Captain & Tennille with Muskrat Love; one of the worst songs of 1976?
+They included Jimmy Buffett, The Eagles, Neil Diamond, Michael Murphy, Doc Severson with the Denver Symphony, Seals & Crofts, America and Carol King.
+Then there were the Four Tops Johnny Rivers; Tina Turner and Dionne Warrick at the Complex, Denver Cow Palace, Red Rocks, and other venues.
+Don’t forget The Captain & Tennille with Muskrat Love; one of the worst songs of 1976?
 Guess I don’t know my audience very well, it went Gold.

 As of me mugging with celebrities, I didn’t think you needed to see that many pictures of yours truly.
 I may appreciate their music or acting, but after congregating with plenty of luminaries or famous people, they are just not a big deal to me.
 There could also be issues with publishing celebrity photos (in a book potentially for sale) even though they are public figures, I would probably need a release.
 I don’t have such pictures hanging on the wall of my study either.